This post may contain affiliate links and we will earn a commission if you purchase through those links. Thank you for supporting us!

 - Eggs: You will need two eggs for this recipe.

-- Milk: Use your milk of choice.
-Some options include fat-free milk, 1% milk, or unsweetened almond milk.
+- Use Your Milk of Choice: You can use your milk of choice for this recipe or a dairy-free milk alternative.
+Some options include fat-free milk, 1% milk, oat milk, cashew milk, or unsweetened almond milk.

 How To Make Cottage Cheese Blueberry Muffins